 On the weekend

-Write up a lunchbox plan – making a plan of what to put in the kids lunchboxes through the week not only helps to ensure that I have the fridge and pantry stocked with lunchbox food items, but also helps the kids know what to pack into their lunchboxes, despite them packing them it is still balanced.
+Write up a lunchbox plan – making a plan of what to put in the kids lunchboxes through the week not only helps to ensure that I have the fridge and pantry stocked with lunchbox food items, but it also helps the kids know what to pack into their lunchboxes.
+This makes it really easy to ensure they get a well-balanced lunch for school (even if they’re packing it themselves).

 Bake snacks for lunchboxes – I make muffins, biscuits, bliss balls and savoury lunchbox items every 2nd weekend to fill up the kids lunchboxes for school as I don’t have time to do this during the week or on school mornings.